apexatoll/aoc-cli/README.md

 ## Acknowledgments

-`aoc-cli` is in no way affiliated with Advent of Code, but I would like to take this opportunity to thank the creator, Eric Wastl, for the immense effort to produce these fantastic puzzles year on year.
+`aoc-cli` is in no way affiliated with Advent of Code, but I would like to take this opportunity to thank the creator, Eric Wastl, for his efforts in producing these fantastic puzzles year on year.